OLIVIE PHARMA,

 Background- Notwithstanding the way that olive fruits polyphenols and olive leafs polyphenols have been known for their natural anti-inflammatory effect in the Mediterranean countries, there is little deep scientific study to confirm these benefits.

-Objective- To assess the effect of rich-polyphenols olive tree powder (made of leafs, baby leafs, olive fruit and olive oil) made from olive trees planted in the middle of a rocky desert on inflammatory process and pain intensity, a randomized, double-blinded, placebo-controlled trial was conducted on human subjects with rheumatoid arthritis (RA).
+Objective- To assess the effect of rich-polyphenols olive tree powder (made of leafs, baby leafs, olive fruit and olive oil) on inflammatory process and pain intensity, a randomized, double-blinded, placebo-controlled trial was conducted on human subjects with rheumatoid arthritis (RA).

 Conclusion- A net improvement in circulating inflammatory markers, disease activity, and pain intensity was observed in RA patients allocated to rich-polyphenols olive tree powder food supplement.